zenvia/zenvia-openapi-spec/spec/tags/facebook.md

-The Facebook channel may be used after you connect a Facebook Page on [Zenvia platform](https://app.zenvia.com/home/credentials/facebook/list).
+The Facebook channel may be used after you connect a Facebook page on [Zenvia platform](https://app.zenvia.com/home/credentials/facebook/list).

 ## Facebook limitations